henrychris/fictional-telegram/README.md

 # WebhookBot

+Contracts is an interface for LoggerService.
+LoggerService handles logging.
-Contracts and LoggerService handle logging, app is the main project.
+app is the Telegram Bot project. apt is the Report Api.